 Driving

 The drive from San Jose to Tamarindo is around 4.5 hours.
 It is on a well paved route the entire way and the quickest way is to go via Route 18 crossing the Friendship bridge.
-Here is the map below:
+You can read our guide about the drive from San Jose to Tamarindo here for recommended stops.

 Flying